How Do You Store Artwork

 How to Prepare Your Art for Storage?

-To ensure your artwork remains in pristine condition during storage, take proactive steps to prepare it effectively.
+To ensure your artwork remains pristine during storage, take proactive steps to prepare it effectively.
+If you hire our London removals and storage services, you don`t need to worry about how to do it and what protective materials you need to buy.

 Start by gently cleaning your paintings with a soft duster to remove any dirt without using harsh solutions.
 Label each piece with its title, date, medium, and size for easy identification.